DSanti/REC-take-home/README.md

 Some of them are:

 -   Integration tests using docker to create test environment and database.
 -   Further refinement of error messages, both for diagnosing problems while debugging and to serve the frontend better responses if their requests fail.
 -   Implementation of opening and closing hours as restrictions to search and create reservations.
 -   Implementation of minimum advance notice time to create reservations, and cancellation time window for deleting them.
 -   Database logs.
-- Logical deletion for reservations, to maintain records of all created reservations.
+-   Logical deletion for reservations, to maintain records of all created reservations ever.